MG 34: Barrel

 The barrel of the MG 34 could be quickly changed to avoid overheating during sustained fire by the machine gun crew and weighed 2 kg.
 The service life of an MG 34 barrel was about 6,000 rounds assuming the barrel was used according to the regulations, which prohibited rapid or sustained fire beyond 250 rounds.
 In cases of emergency the rapid rate of a barrel was limited to 400 rounds.
 During a barrel change, the operator would disengage a latch on the left side of the receiver which held the receiver to the barrel sleeve.
 The entire receiver section could then pivot off to the right on its latitudinal axis, allowing the operator to pull the (hot) barrel out the back of the sleeve.
 A new cool(er) barrel would then be put in the back of the sleeve, and the receiver rotated back in line with the barrel sleeve and latched.
 The machine gun crew member responsible for a hot barrel change was issued protective asbestos mitts to prevent burns to the hands.
 The entire process took 10 to 15 seconds when performed by a well-trained crew, causing minimal downtime in battle.

 For carrying and protecting spare barrel units, consisting of a barrel and its locking piece, a Laufschützer 34 (barrel protector) was used as a field accessory.
 When closed the Laufschützer 34 looked like a tubular container with mountings at its ends to attach a carrying/shoulder strap.
 During a barrel change a cool MG 34 barrel unit coming out of the Laufschützer 34 can be inserted in the machine gun and the replaced hot barrel unit can be placed in or on the opened Laufschützer 34 to cool down.
 Later in the war the universal Laufschützer 43 was introduced that could be used with MG 43 and MG 42 barrel units.

 Trigger

 A notable feature of the MG 34 was its double-crescent trigger, which provided select fire capability without the need for a fire mode selector switch.
 Pressing the upper segment of the trigger produced semi-automatic fire, while holding the lower segment of the trigger produced fully automatic fire.
 Though considered innovative at the time, the feature was eliminated due to its complexity on the MG 34's successor, the MG 42.
+The lower section has a restrictor built in the trigger allowing it to be pulled further back if pressed by the user.
+The safety switch has a secure double safety requiring the user to push in the notch and sliding over until it locks in place in safe/fire modes.
+Trigger groups on examples used on the eastern front used aluminium grip panels as bakelite tended to crack in the cold.

 In the light machine gun role, it was used with a bipod and weighed only 12.1 kg.
 In the medium machine gun role, it could be mounted on one of two tripods, a smaller one weighing 6.75 kg, the larger Lafette 34 23.6 kg.